Mountain to Marsh: Interconnected Watershed Lands

 Many bird species rely on Bothin Marsh, which is threatened by climate change.
 Credit: Dana Husted

-Potential pilot projects of similar nature to Aramburu Island are currently being considered at Bothin Marsh.
-One project could improve practices for reusing dredged sediments and replicate the natural movement of sediments around the watershed.
+Nature-based techniques similar to those at Aramburu Island could also be used at Bothin Marsh.
+One technique could improve practices for reusing dredged sediments and replicate the natural movement of sediments around the watershed.
 Similarly, another could create new tidal channels and reconnect the marsh to the tides which naturally distribute sediments.
-Other pilot projects in development could explore habitat improvements by creating marsh mounds that provide refuge to wildlife during high tides.
-These pilot projects would help inform the development and design of future long-term adaptation projects that could be developed through a community visioning process.
-In the near future, the Tamalpais Lands Collaborative will begin the studies and surveys needed to launch the pilot and develop conceptual project designs.
+Other concepts in development could improve shoreline habitats by creating marsh mounds that provide refuge to wildlife during high tides.
+One Tam is now taking the next steps toward integrating these nature-based techniques into a plan for sea level rise adaption at Bothin Marsh.

 Natural shoreline restoration at Aramburu offers a model for Bothin Marsh